MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 -   Select **Start editing**.

-In edit mode, the expert will still see a live stream of the call in the corner of the app window, including the annotations that other call participants add.
+In edit mode, the expert sees a live stream of the call in the corner of the app window, including the annotations that other call participants add.

 ### Add arrows, ink, and files